 The RWA maps, monitors and addresses invasive plants on watershed forestlands.
 This work includes research on control methods for species such as barberry, stiltgrass and knotweed, which interfere with forest regeneration, attract disease-causing ticks and impact water quality.
 We have worked with University of Connecticut researchers on remote sensing methods for mapping invasive species, as well as the tree damage caused by insects and storm events.
 Monitoring of invasive aquatic species is a high priority, including best management practices to prevent the introduction of zebra mussels and non-native aquatic plants into RWA reservoirs.
-The RWA is currently taking aggressive actions to contain water chestnut in one of its impoundments, including multiple mechanical harvests in 2020 and 2021.
+The RWA is currently taking aggressive actions to contain water chestnut in one of its impoundments, including annual harvests since 2020.